The Black Stranger

-Howard's original version of the story was first published in 1987 in Echoes of Valor and more recently in the collections The Conan Chronicles Volume 2: The Hour of the Dragon (Gollancz, 2001) and Conan of Cimmeria: Volume Three (1935-1936) (Del Rey Books, 2005).
+Howard's original story was first published in 1987 in Echoes of Valor and more recently in the collections The Conan Chronicles Volume 2: The Hour of the Dragon (Gollancz, 2001) and Conan of Cimmeria: Volume Three (1935-1936) (Del Rey Books, 2005).

-Plot summary
+Plot Summary

 The story begins with Conan in the Pictish Wilderness, fleeing native warriors who are chasing him.
 To escape, Conan ascends a nearby crag of rock and the Picts inexplicably abandon their chase and turn back.
 Conan realizes this spot must be a forbidden place to the Picts.
-The crag turns out to hold a treasure cave along with the preserved bodies of a pirate captain, Tranicos, and his men.
+The crag turns out to hold a treasure cave along with the preserved bodies of the pirate captain Tranicos and his men.
 When Conan attempts to enter the cave, he feels like he is being choked to death.

-On the nearby seacoast lies the fortress of Count Valenso of Korzetta, a noble from Zingara, who had fled to this remote place.
-In his entourage are his niece, Belesa, a young girl named Tina and a number of retainers and servants.
+On the nearby seacoast lies the fortress of Count Valenso of Korzetta, a noble from Zingara.
 The black stranger referred to in the title is a wrathful demon who had been summoned by a magician in Zingara and used by Valenso for dark deeds.
-Much later, the demon escaped the hell where he had been bound and began vengefully pursuing Valenso, who fled the land.
-Valenso employed a sea captain, Zingelito, who had his own plans, and knew where the legendary Treasure of Tranicos is hidden.
+Much later, the demon escaped the hell where he had been bound and began vengefully pursuing Valenso who fled to this remote place.
+In his entourage are his niece Belesa, a young girl named Tina and a number of retainers and servants.
+Valenso had also employed the sea captain Zingelito who had his own plans and knew where the legendary Treasure of Tranicos was hidden.
 However, Zingelito was killed by Picts shortly after they arrived.

-The Count is alarmed when, in short succession, two pirate ships arrive.
+The Count is alarmed when in short succession two pirate ships arrive.
 The pirates are led by a Barachan named Strom and a Zingaran called Black Zarono.
 The pirates are bitter enemies but both falsely believe Valenso knows about the Treasure of Tranicos.
-In a meeting between the three, Conan makes an appearance, having made his way into the fortress by stealth.
-The men learn from Conan that he has discovered the Treasure of Tranicos and would be willing to share the loot with the others, if they help him retrieve it.
-They reluctantly make a thieves' pact and agree to join Conan, planning to kill him once the treasure is in their possession.
-Conan, however, intends to trap Strom and Zarono in the cave, where they will be killed by poisonous fumes, take the treasure and sail away with the pirate crews.
-Conan's plans fails.
+In a meeting between the three Conan makes an appearance having made his way into the fortress by stealth.
+The men learn from Conan that he has discovered the treasure and would be willing to share it if they help him retrieve it.
+They reluctantly make a thieves' pact and agree to join Conan planning to kill him once the treasure is in their possession.
+Conan however, intends to trap Strom and Zarono in the cave, where they will be killed by poisonous fumes, take the treasure and sail away with the pirate crews.
+Conan's plan fails.
 When he and the pirates arrive at the crag, they are quickly surrounded by Picts and have to fight their way back to the fortress.